matrixsmaster/ivc/README.md

 Tired of Git quirkiness?

-Don't really need 99% of its features, as you're mostly developing alone?
+Don't really need 99% of its features, and you're mostly developing alone?

 Don't like Subversion / Mercurial / etc?